spacerockzero/old_spacerockzero.github.io/README.md

 # Casper Jekyll High-Perf

 > This is a high-performance port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll.
 Feel free to fork, change, modify and re-use it.
+Goal was to get the page load under ~14Kb.
+Lemme know how I did.

 ## Installation